 During your consultation, Dr. Tong will find out about your goals, take anatomical measurements of your chest, and establish a range of implants from which you can choose.
 Choosing a breast implant size is a very personal decision.
 The process starts with you.
 Think about what you hope to achieve with Breast Augmentation.
 Collect photos that you would like to emulate and bring them to your consultation.
 This will give Dr. Tong a good idea of what you want to attain from Breast Augmentation.

 Additionally, by viewing our Breast Augmentation before and after photos, and trialing implant sizers in the office, Dr. Tong will help you select your ‘perfect’ breast implant size.
 Finally, our clinic has the 3D Vectra Breast implant Simulator to further help you visualize the potential result.
 The Vectra simulation should not be used as the sole means of choosing your implant, but as another tool to aid in the selection process.
-This tried and true method has worked tremendously well during Dr. Tong’s years of cosmetic surgery practice in the United States.
+This tried and true method has worked tremendously well during Dr. Tong’s years of cosmetic surgery practice in the United States and Canada.